ray1claw/Dev-Guidelines/CSS Guidelines.md

 variation (`--`)?

-So, `.page-wrapper` is a standalone selector; it doesn’t form part of an abstraction or a component and as such it named correctly. `.widget-heading`, however, _is_ related to a component; it is a child of the `.widget` construct so we would rename this class `.widget__heading`.
+So, `.page-wrapper` is a standalone selector; it doesn’t form part of an abstraction or a component and as such it is named correctly. `.widget-heading`, however, _is_ related to a component; it is a child of the `.widget` construct so we would rename this class `.widget__heading`.